Skip to Content

 These sessions will meet every other week from 10:15-11am for some sensory-based fun for babies and toddlers (aged 0-5 years).

-In Messy Play we will employ different materials to craft, drawn, paint and discover textures, sounds, colours and shapes together.
+In Messy Play we will use different materials to craft, draw, paint and discover textures, sounds, colours and shapes together.
 The sessions focus on early years foundational aspects of sensory development, giving babies and toddlers a space to engage freely with different sensorial stimuli.

 The sessions are structured with 2 play areas - one playing mat on the floor for babies and small children and a table with materials and instructions for older children to engage in more structured creative activities with their parents.